jonlpersson/ed-latimore/site/_posts/2022-02-17-the-art-of-war-best-quotes-and-ideas.md

 It's a surprisingly short read.
 I read it on my kindle and the page counter had it pegged at 30 pages, including pre and post-text filler.
 This makes sense, as it's actually the lead text in an ancient anthology called ["The Seven Military Classics"](https://en.wikipedia.org/wiki/Seven_Military_Classics){: target="_blank" rel="noopener noreferrer"} by Emperor Shenzong of Song.&nbsp;

-Despite its short length, the ideas that it's packed with are applicable to many areas in life.
+Despite its short length, the ideas it's packed with apply to many areas in life.
 The strategies are applicable to modern warfare, business, negotiation, and even relationships.

 I read through The Art of War and took notes on what I thought were the most important ideas and quotes.
 If you don't have time to read the book yourself or just want a refresher, these big ideas and quotes from The Art of War should prove to make you a better combatant in the battleground of life.&nbsp;

-{% include widgets/toc.html heading="10 best quotes and ideas from The Art of War by Sun Tzu" list-items="Adapting to change, Bad leadership qualities, How to lead a team, How to plan for a conflict, How to know who has power, Training for the worst conditions, The importance of emotional strength, Self-knowledge, The sign of a good plan, The use of deception to win" list-ids="adapting-to-change, bad-leadership-qualities, how-to-lead-a-team, how-to-plan-for-a-conflict, how-to-know-who-is-capable, training-for-the-worst-conditions, the-importance-of-emotional-strength, self-knowledge-and-letting-the-enemy-beat-himself, the-sign-of-a-good-plan, the-use-of-deception-to-win" %}

 ## Adapting to change